Approximation Algorithm for Generalized Budgeted Assignment Problems and Applications in Transportation Systems: Related Work, Challenges and Contributions

-\section{Related work}
+\subsection{Related Work}

-The $1$D-$\rho$-BAP-CUW is a variant of the separable assignment problem (SAP).
+The GBAP is a variant of separable assignment problem (SAP).
 In SAP, there are $L$ bins and $P$ items.
 For each item $p$ and bin $l$, there is a reward $v_{lp}$ generated when item $p$ is assigned to bin $l$.
 Moreover, for each bin $l$, there is a separate packing constraint, which means that only certain subsets of the items can be assigned to bin $l$ when the subset satisfies the constraint.
-The goal is to find an assignment of items to the bins such that all the sets of items assigned to the bins do not violate packing constraints, each item is assigned to at most one bin, and the total reward of assignments is optimal.
-Fleischer et al. \cite{fleischer2011tight} propose a $\beta\left(1-\frac{1}{e}\right)$-approximation for SAP assuming that there is a $\beta$-approximation algorithm for the single-bin subproblem.
-Furthermore, they showed that a special case of SAP called the capacitated distributed caching problem (CapDC) cannot be approximated in polynomial time with an approximation factor better than $\left(1-\frac{1}{e}\right)$ unless NP$\subseteq$ DTIME$(n^{O(\log \log n)})$.
+The goal is to find an assignment of items to the bins such that all the sets of items assigned to bins do not violate packing constraints, each item is assigned to at most one bin, and the total reward of assignments is optimal.
+Fleisher et al. \cite{fleischer2011tight} propose a $\beta\left(1-\frac{1}{e}\right)$-approximation for SAP assuming that there is a $\beta$-approximation algorithm for the single bin subproblem.
+Moreover, they showed that a special case of SAP called the capacitated distributed caching problem (CapDC) cannot be approximated in polynomial time with an approximation factor better than $\left(1-\frac{1}{e}\right)$ unless NP$\subseteq$ DTIME$(n^{O(\log \log n)})$.
 In CapDC, there are $L$ cache locations (bins), $P$ requests (items) and $T$ different files.
 Bin $l$ has capacity $A_l$, and file $t$ has size $a_t$.
 Request $p$ is associated with some file $t_p$ and a value $R_p$.
 If a request $p$ is connected to cache location $l$, then there is a cost $c_{lp}$ and the reward is $R_p-c_{lp}$.
-The total size of the files corresponding to connected requests should not exceed the capacity of the bin.
+The total size of the files corresponding to connected requests should be no larger than the capacity of the bin.

 The maximum generalized assignment problem (GAP) is an important special case of SAP, in which each bin $l$ has size $A_l$, each item $p$ has size $a_{lp}$ in each bin $l$ and a feasible assignment means that the total size of assigned items for each bin is not larger than the bin's capacity.
-GAP is proved to be APX- hard \cite{chekuri2005polynomial}.
-The best-known approximation algorithm for GAP is due to Feige et al. \cite{feige2006approximation} and achieves an approximation factor of $(1-\frac{1}{e}+\delta)$ for a small constant $\delta>0$.
+GAP is proved to be APX- hard by Chekuri et al. \cite{chekuri2005polynomial}.
+The best known approximation algorithm for GAP is from \cite{feige2006approximation} and achieves an approximation factor of $\left(1-\frac{1}{e}+\delta\right)$ for a small constant $\delta>0$.